joaosilva21/CDSS_Project-Vulnerable_or_not_WebApplication/README.md

 ## To run this project:
 You have two ways to run this project:
 1. Download the folder "#spring-boot_folder" and unzip the "Project.zip" after have Docker installed:
-   * Enter in folder docker and run command to generate for the first time a Docker container
+   * Enter in the "docker" folder and run command to generate for the first time a Docker container
    ```shellscript
     [your-disk]:[name-path]\docker> docker-compose up
     ```